willrod369/sme-bi-course-application/vm-exercises.md

 - ...

 #### Exercise question:
 *This is a question presented to learners to check if the steps above were properly completed.
+It can be a multiple choice question or a question with a 1-3 word answer.
 It is often not possible to check if all the steps are completed, in this case; the priority is to check that the learner meets the learning objective.*

 #### End goal: